 This comforting bowl of ‘carrot cake’ millet porridge is a great way of adding vegetables to your morning porridge.
-Full of nutrients (such as magnesium, calcium, phosphorus, fiber and anti-oxidants), millet is a great gluten free alternative to your traditional oat porridge.
+Full of nutrients (magnesium, calcium, phosphorus, fiber and anti-oxidants), millet is a great gluten free alternative to your traditional oat porridge.

 This morning’s breakfast certainly has an autumnal feel about it.
 The ‘porridge season’ is truly underway and I couldn’t be more excited!
 It’s such a great excuse to spice up the humble porridge and play with some seasonal flavours.